spack/spack-tutorial/tutorial_spack_scripting.rst

    :language: python

-Notice we added importing and using the system package (``sys``) to access access the first and second command line arguments.
+Notice we added importing and using the system package (``sys``) to access the first and second command line arguments.

-Now we can run this new command by entering the following:
+Now we can run our new script by entering the following:

 .. literalinclude:: outputs/scripting/find-exclude-1.out
    :language: console
    :emphasize-lines: 1

-This is *great* for us, as long as we remember to use Spack's ``python`` command to run the script.
+This is *great* for us, as long as we remember to use Spack's ``python`` command to run it.

 -------------------------------------
 Using the ``spack-python`` executable